AnshulAgrawal799/jingle_detection_pipeline/README_debug.md

 # Jingle Detection Pipeline Debug Mode

+## Important Limitation: No Reliable Binary Jingle Detection

+**This repository does NOT provide a reliable, validated method to automatically distinguish between audios that contain a jingle and those that do not.**

+- The current pipeline outputs top-K candidate segments with similarity scores (DTW/correlation), but does not make a binary decision ("jingle present" or "jingle absent").
+- In debug mode, thresholds are not applied; all top-K candidates are shown, regardless of match quality.
+- In non-debug mode, thresholds are user-defined and not calibrated for reliable detection.
+The score scales are arbitrary and not interpretable as probabilities.
+- There is no recommended threshold or guidance for making presence/absence decisions based on the scores.
+- As a result, **the outputs (including the attached CSVs) cannot be reliably used to decide if a jingle is present or absent in an audio file.**

+**Users must interpret the results manually and with caution.**

 ## Debug Mode Output

 - Prints sample rate, audio length, template length, feature shapes.
 - Shows top-10 DTW and cross-correlation candidates (raw, normalized, mapped, timestamps).
 - Reports global maxima for each method and their timestamps.
 - Writes top-K candidate snippets to `output/snippets/`.
-- In debug mode, thresholds are not applied; all top-K candidates are shown in CSV.
+- **In debug mode, thresholds are not applied; all top-K candidates are shown in CSV, regardless of whether a jingle is actually present.**

 ## DTW Similarity Mapping